worldline/vuejs-training/docs/tooling/README.md

 ✔ Add JSX Support?
 No
 ✔ Add Vue Router for Single Page Application development?
 No ✔ Add Pinia for state management?
 No
+✔ Add Vitest for Unit Testing? ...
+Yes
 ✔ Add Cypress for testing?
-No
+Yes
+✔ Add ESLint for code quality? ...
+Yes
+✔ Add Prettier for code formatting? ...
+Yes

 Scaffolding project in ./search-films...
 Done.
 ```

 We recommend you use TypeScript for medium to large business applications, but in the context of this training session, we are going to stick with JavaScript.
-We pick **No** option for all the other tools because we are going to manually add them to our project in this training.
+We pick **No** option for the tools we are going to manually add to our project later.

 At the end of the installation, a folder has been created for your project.
 Navigate to the directory of your project and install the dependencies: